davefogo/davefogo.github.io/_portfolio/5_blocmarks.md

 ## Results

 I have found blocmarks so useful that I have deployed it to heroku and use it on a daily basis.
 When I started the project I was concerned if blocmarks was going to be useable at completion.
 The large amount of bookmarks people had was going to be a barrier for adoption.
-The csv uploader and saving bookmarks from received email neutralized this fear instantaneously.
+The CSV uploader and saving bookmarks from received email neutralized this fear instantaneously.

 ## Conclusion